Solomon333/DrumKit-Vanila-JavaScript-a-y/README.md

-# DrumKit-Vanila-JavaScript
+# DrumKit-javascript

-enable the user to play drum sound using the keybord and mouse.
+Enable the user to play drum sound using the keybord and mouse.

 -javaScript drum sound kit.
 .dom manipulation.